shawntabrizi/substrate-collectables-workshop/1/storing-a-structure.md

 }
 ```

-This should look pretty normal compared to defining structs in other languages.
-However you will notice two oddities about this declaration for runtime development.

 To use the custom `Encode` and `Decode` traits, you will need to import them from the `parity_codec` crate:

 ```rust
 use parity_codec::{Encode, Decode};
 ```

+This should look pretty normal compared to defining structs in other languages.
+However, you will notice two oddities about this declaration for runtime development...

 ### Using Generics